isabella232/drawIT/README.md

 Notes:
 - Until direction parameter is enabled all shapes are aligned horizontally.
-- Shape names are subject to change until final names are available - use shape parameter default.
+- Use shape parameter default as shape names are subject to change until final names are available.
 - Connectors are not currently enabled.

 2. Diagram Parameters: